A yearning to tackle the big questions in life is the main reason Kayla Polamalu wanted to go to university.

 “I think everybody has an inherent dignity or worth, but sometimes that’s not afforded to people.
 I’ve had the opportunity to volunteer with the Community Law Centre and the Community Justice Project, which are organisations that connect people in the community with access to justice that they wouldn’t ordinarily be able to have,” she says.
 “I think equal access to justice is a really important function of law, and one of the things that keeps me motivated at Law School is the opportunities I’ve been given to connect with people and help in that way.”

-Kayla says Victoria has allowed her to embrace her taha Māori (Māori heritage).
-“Since studying at Victoria I’ve been challenged to think about who I am, and I’ve been able to connect more deeply with my Māori identity,” she says.
+Kayla says the University has allowed her to embrace her taha Māori (Māori heritage).
+“Since studying at the University I’ve been challenged to think about who I am, and I’ve been able to connect more deeply with my Māori identity,” she says.
 “I saw Māori celebrated in academia, and for the first time I had the opportunity to study my culture in a way I didn’t previously think was possible.
 It’s a real privilege that some other indigenous cultures simply don’t have.”

-Kayla says Victoria provides “amazing” support for Māori students.
+Kayla says Victoria University of Wellington provides “amazing” support for Māori students.

-“I really like that Victoria has dedicated spaces for Māori students.
+“I really like that the University has dedicated spaces for Māori students.
 I think it’s important that Māori are able to claim a place in the tertiary education sector and be able to foster our own kind of community within the university.”

 She believes her university experience has made her a better person.

-“Coming to Victoria has allowed me to connect with a diverse range of people and ideas, and it’s allowed me to see the world more holistically and where I fit into it.
+“Coming to the University has allowed me to connect with a diverse range of people and ideas, and it’s allowed me to see the world more holistically and where I fit into it.
 My world has opened up.”